AlexWaygood/typeshed-stats/examples/example.md

 ### Extra description

 Type hints for GDB's [Python API](https://sourceware.org/gdb/onlinedocs/gdb/Python-API.html).
-Note that this API is available only when running Python scripts under GDB: is is not possible to install the `gdb` package separately, for instance using `pip`.
+Note that this API is available only when running Python scripts under GDB: it is not possible to install the `gdb` package separately, for instance using `pip`.

 ### Stub distribution name